httptoolkit/mockttp/README.md

 ## Get Testing

-To run an HTTP integration test, you need to :
+To run an HTTP integration test, you need to:

 * Start a Mockttp server
 * Mock the endpoints you're interested in